Armed Forces (album): Tour and aftermath

 To support the album, Costello and the Attractions embarked on the Armed Funk tour in America, which lasted from February to April.
 The tour was plagued with issues, including drug and alcohol problems, aggressive behaviour from Riviera and Costello to the press, and poor performances that led to critical and audience backlash.
-In March, a racist-filled exchange between Costello and Stephen Stills, where the former insulted various American musical artists, was leaked to the public and received additional backlash.
+In March, a racism-filled exchange between Costello, Stephen Stills, and Stills' then-backing singer Bonnie Bramlett, where the former insulted various American musical artists, was leaked to the public and received additional backlash.
 Even though Armed Forces had reached the top ten on Billboard's Top LPs & Tape chart during the tour, by April it fell off quickly after boycotts were enacted by American radio stations and listeners.
 By the tour's end, Costello's reputation in America was nearly destroyed.
 Bruce Thomas later admitted, "We never really recovered from that tour.
 Every time Elvis is doing something well, he kind of sabotages it."
-His reputation in the UK, however, remained largely unaffected, mostly due to newspapers failing to pick up the story.
-Author Mick St. Michael compared it to the worldwide response from John Lennon's 1966 more popular than Jesus comment.
+His reputation in the UK remained largely unaffected, mostly due to newspapers failing to pick up the story.
+The author Mick St. Michael compared it to the worldwide response from John Lennon's 1966 more popular than Jesus comment.

 Following the disastrous tour, Costello decided to reevaluate himself and his career.
 He ended his relationship with Buell and reconciled with his wife Mary and son Matthew.
 Apart from the occasional demo, he and the Attractions took some time off over the summer of 1979.
 Upon reconvening in the studio later in the year, Costello took a more soul-influenced direction for his next album, Get Happy!!
 (1980).
 Costello acknowledged the incident in an interview with Rolling Stone in 1982, feeling that it "outweighs my entire career", but later reflected in his 2015 memoir Unfaithful Music & Disappearing Ink: "So what if my career was rolled back off the launching pad?
 Life eventually became a lot more interesting due to this failure to get into some undeserved and potentially fatal orbit."
 Although he was not dropped by Columbia, he did not tour America again until 1981 in support of Trust.